falcontersama/fastcheck_backend/README.md

     node index.js

 Next, you go to http://localhost:5555/ in your browser you'll see a simple form for uploading an video.

 After video is uploaded, you will see the status of the analysis progress.

-You should refresh the browser until you get 'SUCCEEDED' status.
+You should refresh the browser until you get `SUCCEEDED` status.

-Finally, you should see the analysis result and get 'speech.mp3' file on project's root folder.
+Finally, you should see the analysis result and get `speech.mp3` file on project's root folder.